-My team and I have worked with surrogacy cases for more a decade in both the UK and abroad.
+Our team have worked with surrogacy cases for more than a decade in both the UK and abroad.
 From surrogates asking for more money to separating parents during the process, trust me when I say we’ve seen it all.

 Unlike some other countries, our current legislation affords such little protection and certainty to intended parents (IPs) and also the surrogate, which means many UK IPs prefer undertaking their surrogacy arrangements internationally.
 However, even upon their return, these IPs are still required to apply for a parental order and follow UK rules to secure parental responsibility for the child.

 The principal concerns with domestic UK arrangements are that it presently is a higher risk country as it can’t provide the certainty that most people would like.
 Surrogacy agreements are not legally binding and a solicitor is not permitted to advise the parties on its terms.

 UK IPs must also apply for a parental order, regardless of where the surrogacy

 arrangement took place, meaning a court hearing and costs.
 Many also find this process stressful as they are having to justify their parentage.

 To learn more about UK Surrogacy Laws, contact us at firstname.lastname@example.org